tcr/edit-text/docs/src/markdown.md

 # Documents and Markdown

-A document in Mercutio is built with *groups* and *characters*.
-The document model that Mercutio uses is similar to HTML.
-We can trivially define a mapping from Mercutio's document model to HTML:
+A document in edit-text is built with *groups* and *characters*.
+The document model that edit-text uses is similar to HTML.
+We can trivially define a mapping from edit-text's document model to HTML:

 ```
 <ul>